KiandaBPM/KiandaBPM.github.io/form-designer.md

 The key rules for working with forms are:

 1. Forms are assignable - means that only a form assignee can edit a particular form.
 This can be a combination of users and groups.
 2. Only form owners can edit a given form by default.
-Any other user with access to the form will see it in read-only mode.
+Any other user with access to view the form will see it in read-only mode.
 3. Multi-step processes use the concept of "current form".
 Only the form matching the process status will be made editable.
-4. In a multi step process other forms that are not "current form" can be configured to **activate with** the current form.
+4. In a multi step process, other forms that are not "current form" can be configured to **activate with** the current form.
 Meaning they might also be editable and will form a form group.

-The rules above work together to determine if the form is edit mode or display mode.
-Form designers have at their disposal [business rules](business-rules.md) such as *assign form*, *go to form* and *submit rule* to dynamically control the ability for end users edit a particular form or section of a form.
+The rules above work together to determine if the form is in edit mode or display mode.
+Form designers have at their disposal [business rules](business-rules.md) such as *assign form*, *go to form* and *submit rule* to dynamically control the ability for end users to edit a particular form or a section of a form.

 ***How to add new form***